jonnor/bike-sharing-oslo/README.md

 Use graph headlines for the (clear) conclusions supported!

 * http://brandonharris.io/kaggle-bike-sharing/
 Prediction result in to 10%.
 Example code in R, explained

+Can also look at other transportation modes?
-Related idea: Taxi trips (etc Uber)
+Like Taxi trips (and Uber etc)